-This story is by jenna langbaum and was part of our 2017 Fall Writing Contest.
+This story is by Jenna Langbaum and won an Honorable Mention in our 2017 Fall Writing Contest.
 You can find all the writing contest stories here.

 I was getting my ears pierced.
 It was finally happening.
 Jenny told me not to; she said it so sadly so sheepishly like an earring would be the end of everything.
 I’m starting to think Jenny doesn’t know shit.